mongodb/docs/source/reference/mongos.rst

 .. option:: --objcheck

-   Forces the :program:`mongos` to validate all requests from clients upon receipt.
+   Forces the :program:`mongos` to validate all requests from clients upon receipt to ensure that invalid objects are never inserted into the database.
+This option can produce a significant performance impact, and is not enabled by default.

 .. option:: --logpath <path>

    Specify a path for the log file that will hold all diagnostic logging information.

    Unless specified, :program:`mongos` will output all log information to the standard output.
+Additionally, unless you also specify :option:`--logapend`, the logfile will be overwritten when the process restarts.

 .. option:: --logapend